ClickioTech/clickio_consent_sdk_flutter/README.md

 ### Overview

 When your Flutter app displays **content** (built with Dart) and **web content** inside a WebView (for example, embedded websites or widgets), it is important to synchronize user consent.
-Without synchronization, the Consent Management Platform (CMP) dialog may appear twice — once for the app layer and once for the WebView content.
+Without synchronization, the Consent Management Platform (CMP) dialog may appear twice — once in the app layer and once inside the WebView content.

 The `webViewLoadUrl()` method helps **synchronize consent** between app and web layers.
 It creates and returns a configured `WebView` widget for each platform (`AndroidView` for Android and `UiKitView` for iOS) to handle saved consent, which you can then embed into your app screens as needed.
 You can also customize the appearance through the `WebViewConfig` configuration class and wrap the view using Flutter widgets.